 Call a friend

-In addition, as you probably already know, it is easier to find something when you have an entire search party looking for it.
+In addition, it is much easier to find something when you have an entire search party looking for it.
 If you lose your key at the grocery store with your roommate or friend, have them look at the meat section while you search the produce section.
 The search will be more efficient and faster.

 regardless of what type of key you had, i.e. remote key, fob key, etc., the way to try and find them may be the same, but the price to replace them fluctuates drastically – so you better look carefully before you call for help.
 Of course, if you do need help, you can call us at any time!